computer skills training

-Hana Center's Community Technology Center (CTC) serves over about 1,200 low-income and immigrant populations who face numerous barriers to computer access and require substantial technology training.
+HANA Center's Community Technology Center (CTC) serves over about 1,200 low-income and immigrant populations who face numerous barriers to computer access and require substantial technology training.
 Public access to the CTC is free of charge including printing, internet access, and technical support from the CTC staff.
-In view of the technology training, Hana Center has enhanced our programs with the Internet and Computing Core Certification (IC3) since January of 2009 – which is a crucial but lacking skill in our target community.
-IC3 is a very first certification course that enables low-income and/or immigrant populations to receive the necessary computer training.
-Hana Center has supported Benchmark and Mentor, online training tools for students to identify digital literacy levels and developed effective self-paced training along with free classes taught in English.
-Hana Center has four high-tech computer labs which are connected to high speed Internet and printers.
+Since January of 2009, HANA Center has been certified with Internet and Computing Core Certification (IC3), which allows HANA Center to train low-income and/or immigrant populations with the necessary training to become skilled at computers.
+HANA Center has also supported Benchmark and Mentor, online training tools for students to identify digital literacy levels.
+We have developed effective self-paced training along with free classes taught in English.
+HANA Center has two high-tech computer labs which are connected to Internet and printers.

-We provide Root East, Root West, multi-disciplinary arts and cultural programming targeting the underserved population in arts including the Korean American community in the Chicago metropolitan area.
-Programming includes workshops in various visual arts, performances, and exhibitions of contemporary and traditional art forms in multiple media, summer youth art camp, language classes such as Korean and Spanish.
-Hana Center views arts as a vital component of a vibrant, healthy community and culture through languages as tools to empower and enrich cultural competency.
+We provide Root East, Root West, multi-disciplinary arts, and cultural programming targeting underserved communities in the arts, including the Korean American community in the Chicago metropolitan area.
+Programming includes workshops in various visual arts, performances, and exhibitions of contemporary and traditional art forms in multiple media, and summer youth art camp.
+HANA Center views the arts as a vital component of a vibrant and healthy community.
 The Christmas tree decoration at the Museum of Science and Industry by our senior craft class is one of Root East, Root West's annual project.